OPS-E2E-PPE/VBA-Docs/access/Concepts/Data-Access-Objects/mark-a-position-in-a-dao-recordset.md

 You can also use the DAO **Bookmark** property on the **Recordset** object underlying a form.
 With this property, your code can mark which record is currently displayed on the form, and then change the record that is being displayed.
 For example, on a form containing employee information, you may want to include a button that a user can click to show the record for an employee's supervisor.

 > [!NOTE]
-> Dynasets based on certain linked tables, such as Paradox tables that have no primary key, do not support bookmarks, nor do forward-only-type **Recordset** objects.
+> Dynasets based on certain linked tables, such as Paradox tables that have no primary key, don't support bookmarks, nor do forward-only-type **Recordset** objects.
 You can determine whether a given **Recordset** object supports bookmarks by checking the value of the **[Bookmarkable](../../../api/overview/Access.md)** property.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]